Adult Safeguarding Training

 Training dates:

 To book a place contact Stop Domestic Abuse via email portsmouthtraining@stopdomesticabuse.uk.
-Training is likely to move to face to face, however this will be confirmed once you are booked onto the course.
+The venue will be confirmed once you are booked onto the course.

 PSAB Conference 2022